 The lab-based focus provides a unique opportunity to properly control for each of the variables being studied.
 This not only greatly enhances the confidence in each study’s findings, but helps to better tease out the range of factors in play; removing the guess-work form understanding why findings present as they do.
 This approach maximizes practical application of study insights.
 Moreover, because the research is based at a university, the highest ethical standards govern the research.
 Transparency is central to project culture; providing sponsors with full access to research measures and study limitations.

-The project to date has been facilitated through two 3-year waves (2005-07 and 2008-10) across 42 studies.
-Currently, the project is embarking on its third wave, which will see the completion of another 18 studies between 2011 and 2013.
+The project to date has been facilitated through three waves (2005-07, 2008-10, and 2011-14) across 60 studies.
+Currently, the project is in its fourth wave, which will see the completion of another 15 studies between 2015 and 2017.
 A sample of the insights growing out of the project includes the following:

-Project sponsors in the Second Wave included ABC, Best Buy, Capital One, CBS, Cisco, Coca-Cola, Comcast, Discover Card, the Discovery Channel, Disney Destinations, ESPN, GM, Kelloggs, Kraft, Mars, Microsoft, MTV Networks, NBC, OpenTV, P&G, Rovi, Starcom MediaVest, Turner, Verizon, Warner Bros., Wal-Mart, and others.
+Project sponsors have included ABC, Best Buy, Capital One, CBS, Cisco, Coca-Cola, Comcast, Discover Card, the Discovery Channel, Disney Destinations, ESPN, GM, Kelloggs, Kraft, Mars, Microsoft, MTV Networks, NBC, OpenTV, P&G, Rovi, Starcom MediaVest, Turner, Verizon, Warner Bros., Wal-Mart, and others.

 To obtain a login to this site you must be a member or partner of the Beyond :30 project.